mattcomi/XLIFFKit/README.md

 document.updateTranslationUnit(forFileUUID: file.uuid, to: translationUnit)
 ```

+> The UUID is not present in the XLIFF; one is generated for files and translation units.
+It is used to refer to and track elements in the document.

 After making a modification, `document.hasUnsavedChanges` will become true.
 Call `document.commitUnsavedChanged()` to write the changes back to the underlying XML document.

 **Saving changes:**